Gogsii/Gogsii/README.md

-- 👋 Hi, I’m Goran (friends call me Gogsi)
+- 👋 Hi, I’m Goran (friends call me Gogsi).
-- 👀 I’m interested in Real Estate, FinTech, and Programming.
+- 👀 I’m currently seeking a software dev role.
-- 🌱 I’m a JavaScript enthusiast (+Python)
+- 🌱 I’m a JavaScript enthusiast (+Python).
-- 💞️ I’m looking to collaborate on FinTech Projects
+- 💞️ I’m interested in Real Estate, FinTech, and Programming.
 - 📫 How to reach me @gogsii on Twitter and @gogsi on IG.

 <!---